waletaiwo/wordpress-demo/README.md

-# wordpress-demo
+# Wordpress-demo

  ## Description
- This is a Terraform configuration file for a wordpress website built with high availability in mind.
+ This is an infrastructure as a code project for a highly available wordpress application deployed using Terraform.
- I achieved high availability by attaching an Elastic load balancer to my Auto Scaling group to distributes incoming application traffic across all healthy EC2 instances that are running and scalability as need arises.
+ High availability was achieved by attaching an Elastic load balancer to my Auto Scaling group to distributes incoming application traffic across all healthy EC2 instances that are running and scalability as need arises.

  ## Installation
 Run